TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-agentshadowcopymissing.md

 # Error AgentShadowCopyMissing

 <!--issueDescription-->
 We have identified that your backup operation failed because of insufficient shadow copy space in the selected backup volume(s).
 <!--/issueDescription-->

-## **Recommended Step**
+## **Recommended Steps**

 To resolve this issue, perform the below:

-- Increase Shadow copy storage space for the affected volume(s) using the vssadmin tool, restart the VSS service and try again.
+- Increase Shadow copy storage space for the affected volume(s) using the vssadmin tool, restart the VSS service and try again
-- To resolve snapshot deleted due to high IO on the volume, try scheduling backup when there is low IOPS load (for ex. off-peak hours) on the source volumes.
+- To resolve snapshot deleted due to high IO on the volume, try scheduling backup when there is low IOPS load (for ex. off-peak hours) on the source volumes